 This is not to say that Venezuelan elections were clean, or that its institutions are independent, or that the Maduro government’s human rights record deserves defence.
 It is to say that none of those things are why Canada condemned it.
 Canada condemned it because Venezuela is not aligned, because its resources are coveted, and because the condemnation cost nothing while advancing the project of keeping Latin America legible to Western interests.

-The same alignment logic applied closer to home — Canada’s military role in Haiti framed as humanitarian intervention while serving Western strategic interests in the Caribbean — is examined in the analysis of Canada’s military role in Haiti.
+The same alignment logic applied closer to home — Canada’s military role in Haiti framed as humanitarian intervention while serving Western strategic interests in the Caribbean — is examined in Canada’s Haiti role.

 The Comparison That Doesn’t Hold